allmaps/allmaps/packages/transform/README.md

 # @allmaps/transform

-This module serves to **transform Points, LineStrings, Polygons** and other spatial features from a cartesian `(x, y)` source plane to a destination plane.
-It does this **using a set of Control Points**, who's coordinates are known in both planes, and a specific transformation algorithm.
+This module contains classes and methods to **transform Points, LineStrings, Polygons** and other spatial features from a 2D cartesian `(x, y)` source space to a destination space.
+The transformation function that accomplish this are constructed from **a set of Control Points**, who's coordinates are known in both planes, and a specific transformation algorithm.

-It is used in [@allmaps/render](../../packages/render/) and [@allmaps/tileserver](../../apps/tileserver/), two packages where we produce a georeferenced image by triangulating a IIIF image and drawing these triangles on a map in a specific new location, with the triangle's new vertex location computed by the transformer of this package.
-The transformer is constructed from Control Points in the annotation and transforms Points from the resource coordinate space of a IIIF Resource to the geo coordinate space of an interactive map.
+Within the Allmaps project, this module is used a.o. in [@allmaps/render](../../packages/render/) and [@allmaps/tileserver](../../apps/tileserver/), two packages where we transform a IIIF image from the 'resource' space of the image to the '(projected) geospatial' space of a map projection (in most cases WebMercator).
+We construct the necessary transformation functions from the Ground Control Points that can be found in the map's Georeference Annotation.

-Care was taken to make this module **usable and useful outside of the Allmaps context** as well!
-Feel free to incorporate it in your project.
+Like all other Allmaps modules, care was taken to make this module usable and useful outside of the Allmaps context as well!
+Feel free to incorporate it in your project if it could be useful.

 ## How it works

 This package exports the `GcpTransformer` class.
 Its instances (called 'transformers') are built from a set of Ground Control Points (GCPs) and a specified transformation type.
-Using these, a forward and backward transformation can be built that maps arbitrary Points in one plane to the corresponding Points in the other plane.
-The transformer has dedicated functions that use this transformation to transform Points and more complex geometries like LineStrings and Polygons.
+Using these, a forward and backward transformation can be built that map arbitrary Points in one plane to the corresponding Points in the other plane.
+The transformer has dedicated functions that use these two transformations to transform Points, and more complex geometries like LineStrings and Polygons, forward and backward.

 ## Installation